Your preschooler can practice fine motor skills with this adorable paint resist toy boat art project inspired by our favorite boat books for kids.

 1. Print out the outline of the toy boat OR drawn your own on a sheet of white paper.

-2. Cut out the outline of the boat and attach to separate white sheet of paper with small pieces of tape below.
+2. Cut out the outline of the boat and attach it to a separate white sheet of paper with small pieces of tape below.

 3. Place paint onto the paint tray.
 The goal is to create different shades of blue and blue green for the ocean colors.
 Create different shades of very light blue for the sky.